mun-lang/book/src/ch02-01-values-and-types.md

 ```

 When providing a literal, the compiler will always check if a literal value will
 fit the type.
-If the literal won't fit in the type an error will be emitted:
+If not, an error will be emitted:

 ```mun
 let a: u8 = 1123123124124_u8; // literal out of range for `u8`